Tag Archive for: mental health

 Other

-• Quit That! – help users beat habits or addictions (drinking, smoking, drugs).
+• Quit That! – help users beat habits or addictions (drinking, smoking, substance abuse).

 • eMoods – designed for people with bipolar disorder to track symptoms.